K-Mo2/My-Reads/README.md

 -The app gives users three shelves to store their books in, these shelves are ( Want To Read, Currently Reading, Read ).

--The app has a search page with a search bar to search for books with the key terms.
+-The app has a search page with a search bar to search for books using key terms included in the SEARCH_TERMS.md file attched in this repository.

--The app allows users to search for books using search terms or categories and add the books they want to the user shelves.
+-The app allows users to search for books using search terms or categories and add the books they want to their shelves.

 -Users can add their books to any shelf they prefer and also switch books status among shelves.